-"Located just off the Hippodrome,this exemplary designer hotel successfully combines the Ottoman style with contemporary decor, and is notable for its high level service.
-All of the rooms are gorgeous but some are small- opt for a deluxe one if possible.
-We love the comfortable lounge and the terrace bar with its knockout views of the Blue Mosque."
-From Lonely Planet's Istanbul, 2013 edition.
+"This exemplary designer hotel has a great location just off the Hippodrome, a comfortable lounge with open fire, and a terrace bar with knockout views of the Blue Mosque.
+All of the rooms are gorgeous but some are small – opt for a deluxe one if possible."
+From Lonely Planet's Istanbul, 2015 edition.
 Here, Ibrahim Pasha is singled out as one of Istanbul's "five top choice hotels"

 "Tucked round the corner from the Museum of Turkish and Islamic Art, the Ibrahim Pasha is an eminently likeable small hotel.
 It doesn't overplay the old Ottoman card and instead is stylishly modern, smart and bright, with just enough judiciously placed artefacts (including some fascinating old photographs in the breakfast area) to remind you that this is Istanbul.
 Rooms can be small, but judicious use is made of space.
 The buffet breakfast has a good selection of cheeses, honey, bread, olives and much more.
 Staff are helpful; the ambience calm and relaxed.
 There are plenty of minarets and domes on show from the rooftop terrace."
 From TimeOut's Istanbul, 2012 edition.